TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

     *   An eBay-generated return shipping label is used, and the seller is responsible for its cost;

-    *   Returns have been automated. and/or
+    *   Returns have been automated.

-    *   You fail to send your buyer a return shipping label and, instead, an eBay-generated shipping label is used.
+    *   You fail to send your buyer a return shipping label and, instead, an eBay-generated shipping label is used. and/or

-    *   When a transaction is cancelled, to refund the buyer, you (as seller) authorize eBay to request that PayPal remove the refund amount (in same or other currency) from your PayPal account.
+    *   A transaction is cancelled, to refund the buyer, you (as seller) authorize eBay to request that PayPal remove the refund amount (in same or other currency) from your PayPal account.
 See our Cancellation Policy for more details.

 *   **Global Shipping Program**